 One night, sometime around 2010, Steve Johnson, Carter Newton, and I were in a hotel room in Collinsville, Illinois.
 We were there as representatives of Hex Games.
 Hex, as you may or may not be aware, is the company that Steve and I founded way back in 1997 to self-publish role-playing games, and we’ve been doing that ever since.

-.
+It had been a long day and Steve, Carter, and I were talking about hobos, because everyone loves hobos.
+We started bouncing around ideas and eventually came up with the concept for a game called Hobomancer.
 It would be about magical hobos who had to ride the rails to keep the song lines in tune in order to prevent reality from collapsing.
 We loved the idea, but we have a lot of stupid ideas at night.
 The trick is to wait until the next morning.
 If you still love your idea in the harsh light of day, then maybe it’s actually good.
 The next morning we still loved the idea.
 We decided to proceed with it.

-Josh.
+Soon we pitched it to Josh.
 Steve and Carter (and Colin) are all college friends, but Josh is someone we met through doing Hex stuff.
 The greatest benefit of being a part of Hex, for me, has been the friendships I’ve made along the way.
 Who could imagine a world in which I don’t know Josh?
 Anyway, we pitched the idea to Josh, and he also loved it.

 We divided up the work on the book, and Steve, Josh, Carter, Colin, and I co-wrote it.
 Josh, Jeffrey Johnson, Juan Navarro, and Chris Newman illustrated it, with Jeffrey designing the cover.
 It took years of work, but we ended up with a book we were all proud of, and released it in May 2012, just in time for my 37th birthday.